-Bratislava is most famous for its impressive Castle on the hill, over looking the mighty Danube River.
-It’s also known for it’s cobblestone streets, quirkly scultures, and food and beer culture.
+Bratislava is most famous for its impressive Castle on the hill, overlooking the mighty Danube River.
+It’s also known for its cobblestone streets, quirky sculptures, and food and beer culture.

 Yes, Bratislava is a very beautiful and charming city.
-Its mixture of modern flare and classic Baroque architecture make it a wonderful city to explore.
-Outside of the town center you’ll find more block-style buildings from the Soviet era, but the city center is lovely.
+Its mixture of modern flare and classic Baroque architecture makes it a wonderful city to explore.
+Outside of the town center, you’ll find more block-style buildings from the Soviet era, but the city center is lovely.